 It is He who enables you to travel through the land and sea, till when you are in the ships and they (the ships) sail with them (the people) while there is a favourable wind, they are glad due to it.
 Then comes a stormy wind and the waves come to them from all sides and they think that they will be engulfed by them – then – they call upon Allaah, making their faith purely for Him alone, saying:“If you deliver us from this, we shall truly be amongst the grateful.”
 But when he delivers them, behold they rebel (disobey Allaah) in the earth wrongfully.
 [Yoonus 10:22-23]

-click at this page So in times of dire hardship and need people return to the only thing they know can help and deliver them and that is the One True God – Allaah.
+link So in times of dire hardship and need people return to the only thing they know can help and deliver them and that is the One True God – Allaah.

 This, then is the meaning of: “None has the right to be worshipped except Allaah (alone)”, the first part of a Muslim’s declaration of his faith – that no created thing is deserving of, or has the right to subservience and worship.
 Rather, Allaah alone, by virtue of His being the Originator, Owner and Controller of the Universe has this sole right.